 - Gento Kou Ken has only three (five in the anime) known practitioners.

 - There is a fighting style known as "Rokushiki" in One Piece that utilizes six techniques.
 The members of CP9 were practitioners of this style.
 There are a couple of high-ranking Marine officers that can use some of them, as well.
 But, this trope truly comes into play in the case of CP9's Rob Lucci, who knows a hidden seventh technique known as Rokuougan.
 Only those who have completely mastered the six other techniques can learn it.

-- Star Wars: The Force, though the Star Wars Expanded Universe shows that the Jedi Order doesn't have quite as strict a monopoly on Force abilities as they'd perhaps like.
+- Star Wars: The Force, though the Star Wars Expanded Universe and Legends show that the Jedi Order doesn't have quite as strict a monopoly on Force abilities as they'd perhaps like.

 - The Destroyer: Sinanju.
 Only two people in the world know it.

 - Within the first hundred or so books or so (literally; its a long series), we've run across a few others.
 In the history of the Korean village the art's home to, there have been a few rogue students and at least one second son who received surreptitious training and chose self-exile.
 In fact, Sinanju actually turns out to be in Remo's genetic heritage... but still, it's a pretty well-kept secret and there are probably at most three masters of it alive at any given time.